I am a hobby bicycle frame builder (Varco Cycles) and a full-time CNC Machinist. Upstate NYC Native.

-In the pic below you can see the black Wald lower struts vs. my tube/machined parts.
+In the picture below you can see the black Wald lower struts versus my tube machined parts.

 Cleaned up and mounted.
 Coming along better than I had hoped!
 They are more of an instrument rather than a part.
 Ha!
 More for supporting a load while not taking up too much mass along the steering axis rather than a chunk of metal used to bludgeon.

-With the lower struts taken care of it was onto the top.
+With the lower struts taken care of, I moved on to the top struts.

-I had to put some mounting slots in the back mounting plate of the rack and what a better way to do so than the tomb stone fixture on the Horizontal.
+I had to put some mounting slots in the back mounting plate of the rack and what a better way to do so than the tombstone fixture on the horizontal machine.
 If you don't have a CNC horizontal machining center at your disposal you're really missing out.
 Sometimes I feel lucky to be a CNC machinist.

-Now that the upper struts are brazed, the rack has mounting slots and the upper mount are all done, these next pics should sum up the confusion.
+Now that the upper struts are brazed, the rack has mounting slots and the upper mount are all done, these next few pictures should clarify the confusion.

 Well, here is the finished product.
 Randonneur-ish, Commuter-ish, Vintage-ish, sure!
-All that!
-Daniel has already told me that he is going to get a poodle so he can carry it on the rack!
-Can’t wait for pics of that!
+All that.
+Daniel has already told me that he is going to get a poodle so he can carry it on the rack.
+Can’t wait for pictures of that.

-This project brought me a load of new challenges and I greatly appreciate his patience with my learning curve and I hope he continues to love the bike for years!
+This project brought me a load of new challenges and I greatly appreciate his patience with my learning curve.
+I hope he continues to love the bike for years!
 I learned so much about randonneurs.
-Always something I had seen but Daniel really opened my eyes to what truly is a wonderful side of cycling.
+This style of bike is something I've seen many times, but it was Daniel really opened my eyes to what they're really all about—the ride.

 I really love the idea of randonneuring.
 I would love to take a trip up into the SoCal mountains and camp out.
 A Rando/Commuter mod like this COULD be in my future.
 But do I need another bike?
 Do I have the room in the garage?
 I may need to apply the old N+1 rule here.